libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Configuration

-Before activating the OSSEC client we need to make some adjustments to our OSSEC server.
-We will start by editing the configuration file (server-side) and whitelist the OSSEC clients IP address as well as secure applications communicating with our client(s).
+Before installing the OSSEC client(s) we need to make some adjustments to our OSSEC server.
+We will start by editing the configuration file (server) and whitelist the OSSEC clients IP address as well as secure applications communicating with our client(s).

 ```console
 foo@bar:~$ sudo nano /var/ossec/etc/ossec.conf